 Skip to main content

-Registering your OAuth client in Celonis Platform
+Registering your OAuth client in the Celonis Platform

-OAuth can be used as an authentication method for Celonis Platform, which offers a more secure and flexible way of granting permissions to clients (applications) compared to API keys.
+OAuth can be used as an authentication method for the Celonis Platform, which offers a more secure and flexible way of granting permissions to clients (applications) compared to API keys.

 For an overview of the differences between OAuth 2.0 and using Application or API Keys, see: Using OAuth 2.0.